 And of course, don’t forget your camera!

-Are you considering booking a flight over the Grand Canyon?
+Are you considering taking a helicopter tour of the Grand Canyon?
 Comment below if you have any questions or if you want to share your experience.